 - Okay, and finally if you like to KonMari, “Does it spark joy?”

 If the answer to any of those questions is “No”, then say adieu to it now!

-If you find yourself stuck.
-Try the 1 year box idea.
 Create another box and put anything you are undecided about inside.
-Seal it up and write a note on the box to assess it one year from today on it.
+Seal it up and write a note on the box to assess it one year from today.
 Next year when you find that box in storage, get rid of it.
 Don’t even open it.
 If you didn’t miss the items inside then you don’t need them.
 Just donate it.

 Assess the “KEEP” items and decide which ones can go back in that zone or need to go elsewhere.
 When you put them away, be sure to store them out of sight.
-Don’t allow them to become visual clutter.
+Don’t allow items to become visual clutter.
 Here are some ideas for finding additional storage in your home.

 - school papers

 - Favorite Magazines

 - Cell phones